-GateDetector User Guide
+GateDetector User Guide v.2.x

 Gate Detector is a BlueUp proprietary application developed to detect and monitor the transits of a beacon through an entrance or exit point, referred to as Gate.